henley-regatta/adventofcode2021/README.md

   up deciding that "This is easiest if I treat this as a string and perform a series of string manipulations on it" you know you're either as thick as two short planks _or_ the problem's just pointlessly over-complicated.
 Anyway, here's Wonderwall.
+  * `python/day18part2.py` - A "gimmie" after part1.
+Looks like it might go all
+  combinatorial-explosion, but with the limited number in the input set, is actually not worth doing anything but a brute-force all-against-all comparison.
+So I Did.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.